Clemson vs. UConn NCAA Football Odds, Plays and Insights | November 13, 2021

 UConn Stats and Trends

-- UConn has played nine games, with four wins against the spread.

-- UConn's games this season have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).
+- UConn's games this year have hit the over on three of eight set point totals (37.5%).

 - UConn is 4-0 against the spread and 1-4 overall in games when it scores more than 16.2 points.